 Shown minimum one time in a year in the meetings of shareholders

 Maintained in Nueva Sol, the national currency of Peru

 A thing you should remember and have to do to start a company in Peru, is Power of Attorney.
 PoA is required to set up a S.A.C., a closely-held company.
 This PoA should be legitimized by a Consul of Peru.
 A separate PoA must be granted by every shareholder of the company and documented at the Peruvian Public Register of Companies.

 You must register your company with the Company’s Public Register of Peru.
 Documents required for this purpose:

 Name of your company (public register approved)

 Details of director of the company and address of its registered office

 Details and identity cards of the shareholders

 Bank’s certificate about the proof of the capital – before starting a company in Peru minimum of 25% of the value of the shares should be paid fully.

-You can contact PFSER, a group of specialists in Peru, to provide you special guidance and advice, if you are planning to start your business in this country.
+You can contact PFSER, a group of specialists in Peru, to provide you special guidance and advice, if you are planning to form a company in Peru.
 Do you still have questions, please contact our specialists!
 We would be happy to assist you to form a company in Peru.